Obecalp/HLA-EPI_Bash-edit/README.md

 Some eplet are shared by different HLA allele (B and A, etc...) they are compensated, meaning if there is an eplet isn't present in an HLA allele but in an another one it won't be considerated as a mismatch (Meaning it may have some total class I < A + B + C

-#Note
+# Note
-The epitope data file can be obtained with the script multiplet.sh, which will be soon distributed here
+The epitope data file can be obtained with the script multiplet.sh https://github.com/Obecalp/HLA-EPregistry_uploading